osh-labs/OSH-Monitor/docs/TWACore-Developer-Guide.md

 Whether you're monitoring air quality, noise levels, radiation, or gas concentrations, the TWA mathematics and OSHA compliance logic remains identical—just swap the parameter names and units.

-This design enables the SEN66-Dosimetry project to scale from simple particulate monitoring to comprehensive multi-parameter environmental compliance systems.
+This design enables the OSH-Monitor project to scale from simple particulate monitoring to comprehensive multi-parameter environmental compliance systems.